rancher/rke2-docs/docs/install/methods.md

 To install RKE2 via install you first need to get the install script.
 This can be done in a number of ways.

-This gets the script and immediately starts the install process.
+This gets the script and immediately starts the installation process.

 ```sh
 # curl -sfL https://get.rke2.io | sudo sh -
 curl -sfL https://get.rke2.io | sh -
 ```

-This will download the install script and make it executable.
+Alternatively, you can download the install script and make it executable.

 ```sh
 curl -sfL https://get.rke2.io --output install.sh